fostimus/better-boothang/README.md

 Here's some code that we're proud to present to you!

+Please ensure that your .env has the necessary code to have this application run.

 ## Future Development
 As a user, I want to be able to select a date and time for the message to be sent to my selected BooThang.